simoneSantoni/NLP-orgs-markets/finalCourseProject/README.md

 and times -> use frequencies as features in the context of some statistical analysis of ML analysis.

+**!!!
+Notes ¡¡¡** The above-displayed questions are just sample work-flows.
+Students are free to pick-up a different one.

 Tip to model the economic-financial performance of UK companies relative to German and French companies: use the so-called Difference-in-Differences (DiD) design (see Sieweke & Santoni, 2020, page: ).
 Here's the intuition of the DiD: